-Leave work on time to head to happy hour with a pal or to treat yourself to a solo spa pedicure.
-Planning something to look forward to will keep you motivated and the anticipation will improve your mood.
+Leave work on time to head to happy hour, virtual or in-person, with a pal—or to treat yourself to a solo spa pedicure.
+Planning something to look forward to will keep you motivated and the anticipation leading up to it will improve your mood.

 5. Relax, for real

-Don't be afraid to say no to plans, and say it often.
+Don’t be afraid to say no to plans you’re not interested in.
 Make time to take time for yourself.
-Read for pleasure, or finally catch up on the last season of RHONY.
-We're not judging, we’re watching too.
+Read for pleasure, or finally catch up on the last season of your favorite Housewives franchise.
+We’re not judging, we’re watching too.